sofoniasElala/my-blog-main/README.md

 ## Description
-#### ***My Blog*** is a platform featuring blog posts on a variety of topics, including tech, film, fashion, and occasional other subjects.
-While all visitors are free to browse and read the content, creating an account is required to participate in the discussion by leaving comments.
-Signing up is quick and easy through the sign-up page, and once registered, users can both write and delete their own comments on posts.
+#### ***My Blog*** is a full-stack web application where you can explore blog posts on topics like tech, film, fashion, and more.
+Anyone can browse and read the content, but you’ll need to create an account to join the conversation by leaving comments.
+Signing up is quick and easy, and once you’re in, you can write and delete your own comments on any post.
 #### If you don't want to create an account but want to test the writing and deleting comments feature, the login page is pre-filled in with a demo account for you to utilize. all you have to do is click login!

 ## Links to the other ***My Blog*** repos
  * [![Static Badge](https://img.shields.io/badge/Content%20Management%20System-green)](https://github.com/sofoniasElala/blog-content-management-system)
  * [![Static Badge](https://img.shields.io/badge/Rest%20API-green)](https://github.com/sofoniasElala/blog_rest_api)

-## Future features
+## Potential future features
  * the ability to search for blog posts
  * aria-label for accessability